MoonPoet/xaprb-src/content/blog/2015/what-i-look-for-conference-proposal.md

 There are also things I try *not* to do, as a reviewer.

 1. I do not judge you, personally.
-Oh, okay, I'm biased -- everyone is biased.
+Oh, okay, I'm biased---everyone is biased.
 	It's true.
 But I try not to think about "John is a good speaker and he's really smart and knows a lot about this."
 Not usually, anyway.
 Some speakers are engaging and I know that.
 Their audience is going to have a great time